 C) Kaveri– you ask who?
 Well, she used to tend to Granny’s gardens & also used to do various other odd jobs in the house.
 You ask why her permission?
 Because she was the one who used to spearhead the operation ‘Clean the Pond‘, so her agreeing to the whole thing was vital.
 Let me tell you guys a little about Kaveri, I remember there always being an undercurrent of tension between her & Granny as each hated the other’s guts.
 She was also a huge fan of Kannada cinema & used to recreate famous heroines hairstyles by self cutting her hair causing Hithu (short for Hithyshi) to envy her.
 So convincing her was left to Sambramakka & Hithu, with Sukruth especially kept away from her as after one time with him calling her hair ‘Dry Grass’ (which according to him was praising) we had to work extra hard for her permission.

-2. CLEANING– In spite of getting exhausted from running around for this whole permission business, on the D-Day our excitement used to be unmatched.
-Usually this event would be scheduled around noon.
+2. CLEANING– In spite of getting exhausted from running around for this whole permission business, on the D-Day our excitement would be unmatched.
+Usually this event used to be scheduled around noon.
 With Nidhi mama (our Uncle) & Kaveri making plans on how to do that & the 5 of us looking up at their faces in anticipation we used to kick-start the event.
-With Granny being worried about her Lotus plants & with all of us trying to ensure that not much fish casualties occurred, we used to take out all her potted plants first & then using mugs we used to catch the fish to be transferred to a big drum.
+With Granny being worried about her Lotus plants & with all of us trying to ensure that not much fish casualties occurred, we used to take all her potted plants out first & then using mugs we used to catch the fish to be transferred to a big drum.
 After emptying out the pond’s dirty water, we would then set to work at rubbing off the lichens lining the pond wall.
 I remember Hithu & Sukruth always finding some vague excuses to disappear during this task.
 This is us at work.
 Don’t go by the picture guys, some are just posing for the camera.

 3. PRAYING– Now, you may be thinking as to how praying came into the whole picture.
 Well, after the entire pond got cleaned & with the fish transferred back to the pond, there always used to be some fish which showed signs that they were about to die, probably from all that transferring into & out of the pond.
 This is a huge thing on a kid’s conscience & so every time when we spotted such fish, all 5 of us used to gather in the tiny puja room to pray that nothing happens to the fish.
 Honestly I think I prayed more on those occasions than I would in that whole year.
-And since this whole thing used to be started by Sukruth & me, we used to continue the prayers even when others left the room, haha.
+And since this whole thing used to be started by Sukruth & me, we used to continue the prayers even after the others left the room, haha.
 Most of the times the fish survived easing our conscience.
 And then from the next day itself we used to have a gala time playing in our own Swimming pool for the rest of that summer.

 So this completes my sharing with you all one of the many mini adventures that the 5 of us used to have on our summer holidays.
 Hope you guys had a fun time reading.
 I’ll be sharing many such interesting happenings in my future posts too in the series ‘Summers in Madikeri’.
 Till then I will leave you guys to ponder over Eckhart Tolle’s quote ‘Life is an adventure, it’s not a package tour’.